mrpatg/af-qa/README.md

 This document will lay out an overview for the process, procedure and tools used to do a full Quality Aassurance test on a client site.

+For a small business/brochure site, this QA process should take Approx 2 hours to complete.
+Start by opening or creating a pulse in the QA board on Monday and title it (QA - SITENAME.COM).
+Keep it handy to enter in any notes you have as you go.

 ### Validation/Content Testing
 * Make sure all CSS is contained in the style.css file in the theme folder.
 Custom CSS should not be added through the Wordpress customizer or built in theme settings.